 In a press release by NYC Pride, it shared the purpose behind the WorldPride Mural Project initiative, “Expression of self is an art form for the LGBTQIA+ community.
 So, when thinking about the monumental task of hosting the first WorldPride in the United States — in conjunction with the 50th anniversary of the Stonewall Uprising — we knew we had to create something that would express our defiance, our fears, our gratitude, and our Pride.
 The artists behind these creations, and sometimes massive, works of art breathe even more life into an already vibrant city.
 It is an honor and a privilege to welcome the world to New York for this historical event, so we are painting the town.”

 Arlo Soho boutique hotel was the perfect setting for the WorldPride Mural Project.
 Some of New York City’s most unforgettable characters mingled in Arlo’s whimsical courtyard– a space that is an artistic representation in itself.
 Adorned with spectacular, vibrant silk flowers and greenery, the outdoor space transported guests to a botanical oasis.
-Signature cocktails were served, in accordance with savory platters of charcuterie, mini shrimp tacos, and mini burger sliders.
+Signature cocktails were served, in accordance with savory platters of charcuterie, large shrimp tacos, and mini burger sliders.
 An eclectic live DJ set added hours of good vibes throughout the night.

 The Legacy of a life-changing movement